Import vs Direct Query: Here’s What You Need to Know

 Less Storage

-No cache means not having to store that compressed data on Power BI Service, so you don’t need as much storage capacity on Service.
+No cache means you don’t have to store that compressed data on Power BI Service, so you don’t need as much storage capacity on Service.

 Disadvantages of using Power BI Direct Query